Exploring Muscle Relaxants for Bruxism: An Effective Treatment Option?

 Impact on Health

 The stakes go beyond noisy nights.
 Chronic bruxism can erode enamel, trigger TMJ disorders, and even alter facial muscle bulk.
 An observational report on botulinum toxin and masseter activity showed improvements in chewing function only after controlling the grinding Matusz et al. 2025.
+Periodontal researchers have also clocked slower gum healing in people who grind at night, meaning your next deep cleaning or implant could recover less smoothly if the habit stays unchecked.
 Untreated bruxism also affects sleep quality, leading to tiredness, moodiness, and decreased stress tolerance.

 Traditional Treatments for Bruxism: An Overview